This post was written by Ben - BA(Hons), PGCert Sport & Exercise Nutrition. L2 Strength & Conditioning Coach.

 The Health And Fitness Benefits Of Pull-Ups/Chin-Ups

-We know that pull-ups and chin-ups help build strength and muscle size.
+We know that weight lifting and resistance exercise help build strength and muscle size.
 But what are the specific health and fitness benefits you can expect from doing these exercises?

 Improved Grip Strength